 MySchoolLocator is a web-based service accessible to DecisionInsite clients.
 This service allows Internet users to enter a residential address, and find out which district schools are assigned to serve them.
-Access is by the District's web site.

-The URL for integration into your district's website can be found by selecting the appropriate Locator study.
-Once open, select Locator from the District Admin menu.
-Locator will open, and the link can be copied from the browser.

-Specialized district users have access to customize the messages seen by those accessing the MySchoolLocator.
+Public access to MySchoolLocator is via a unique URL on the District's web site.
+The URL for integration into your district's website can be found by opening the appropriate Locator study from within the DI system.
+Once open, select "Run MySchoolLocator" from the District Admin menu.
+The MySchoolLocator app will open in a new browser window and the link can be copied from the address bar in the browser.
+Specialized district users have access to customize the messages seen by those using MySchoolLocator.

-NOTE: All projections are based on assumptions, and when read or shared are best prefaced with the phrase, "Based on these assumptions....", or "Based on these historical trends...."
-Particularly for projections more than 5 years out, "Enrollment Trend" is a far more accurate descriptor.

-Impact of the Projections on School Capacity
+IMPACT OF THE PROJECTIONS ON SCHOOL CAPACITY

-Facility challenges, if any, may manifest differently in the Moderate or Conservative projections.
-The Moderate projection shows 21 schools with a potential capacity challenge.
+Facility challenges, if any, may exist if projected numbers exceed the current school capacity data.
+These challenges may also manifest differently in a Moderate or Conservative projection.
+The Moderate projection shows 7 schools with a potential capacity challenge.